ChristianAlameda/chess/README.md

             4. If Black:
                 1. Call the moves function with the corresponding piece that was pressed and see what squares are legal
                 2. Color all of those squares in the list an opaque green
-        4. See if the square that was clicked second is in our list of legal moves that we created with First Click
+        4. Black: Second Click:
-            1. add that second square to the list of moves made
+            1. See if the square that was clicked second is in our list of legal moves that we created with First Click
             2. If not:
                 1. Don't select that move to be put into our list.
                 2. Do not register that that move has been played.